Welcome to the website of the Association of Laparoscopic Surgeons of GB and Ireland, incorporating Robotic and Technology Enhanced Surgery (RATES).

 We also incorporate the Association of Laparoscopic Theatre Staff (ALTS) with whom we have a close relationship, housing their Annual Scientific Meeting within our own Annual Meeting.
 We believe there is something for every laparoscopic surgeon in our Association and Website.

-Trainees have the opportunity to present their own and their unit’s work at our Annual Scientific Meeting (as can more senior surgeons!)
-There are a number of prizes given during the meeting all with a monetary value including the prestigious David Dunn Medal awarded to the best paper at the Annual Scientific Meeting established in memory of one of the founding members of our Association whose drive , enthusiasm and foresight helped establish minimal access surgery in the UK.
-The medal is presented at the following years Annual Scientific Meeting by Anne Dunn, David’s wife.
+Trainees have the opportunity to present their own and their unit’s work at our Annual Scientific Meeting (as can more senior surgeons!).
+There are a number of prizes given during the meeting all with a monetary value including the prestigious David Dunn Medal awarded to the best paper at the Annual Scientific Meeting established in memory of one of the founding members of our Association whose drive, enthusiasm and foresight helped establish minimal access surgery in the UK.
+The medal is presented at the Annual Scientific Meeting.

 For established Consultants there is much to be gained from our Association.
 This website houses information about upcoming events and meetings.
-There is an expanding library of operative videos and exerts from our Annual Scientific Meeting.
-The SWORD database is free to members and provides an audit and appraisal tool invaluable for revalidation.
-It gives personal and nationally comparable data for a surgeon to assess their own individual performance and allows them to compare this to their peers locally and nationally.
+There is an expanding library of operative videos and excerpts from our Annual Scientific Meeting.

-A new feature is a series of webinars from ALSGBI members on hot topics housed by the Royal College of Surgeons of Edinburgh.
-Primarily aimed at trainees but we all continue to learn !
+One new feature is a series of webinars from ALSGBI members on hot topics housed by the Royal College of Surgeons of Edinburgh, primarily aimed at trainees but we all continue to learn!
+Another is the very successful “Through the Keyhole” Podcast series which has already attracted more than 5,000 downloads.
 The Association and website are a rich resource for the laparoscopic surgeon.
 Membership of the ALSGBI opens access to a wide range of benefits and is testified to by our increasing membership numbers.
+The Laparoscopic and Robotic training courses are very popular.

 Join the Association and enjoy life more!